renns/dsprofile/README.md

 It is also possible to defer the generation of the report when using `profileStart` and `profileStop` by not passing in the dimensions to profile.
-In this case `profileStop` will return a closure which will print a report upon you giving it the dimensions to profile.
-This allows you to print the profile at a later time or to print it multiple times for different dimension sets, for example
+In this case `profileStop` will return a closure that will print a report upon you giving it the dimensions to profile.
+This allows you to print the profile at a later time or to print it multiple times for different dimension sets, for example.

     profileStart ()
     val i = Events.start ("type" -> "the_type")
     val j = Events.start ("style" -> "much")
+    Events.finish (j)
-    Events.finish (ident)
+    Events.finish (i)
     val reporter = profileStop ()
     reporter (Seq ("type"))
     reporter (Seq ("style"))

 `Profiler.trace` can be used to obtain a simple trace of the events.
-It takes a single parameter which is a predicate on events.
+It takes a single parameter that is a predicate on events.
 If the parameter is omitted it defaults to a predicate that is always true.
 For example,

     trace ()